-Parents/Guardians must complete the Parental Consent, Emergency Contacts, and Legal Release Form in order for their child/dependent to participate in a Duquesne University Minors Program.
+Parents/Guardians must complete the Minors Program Permission and Waiver Form and Emergency Contacts in order for their child/dependent to participate in a Duquesne University Minors Program.
 Program Coordinators may also ask parents/guardians to complete the Use of Image Consent and Release form.
 (If you prefer a paper copy, please contact the Office of Risk Management at firstname.lastname@example.org.)

 If you have any questions regarding the Minors Program in which your child/dependent is participating, please contact the Program Coordinator for the event.
 The Program Coordinator is the Duquesne University student or employee responsible for coordinating the Minors Program.